autogluon/tabrepo/README.md

 The experiment will require ~200GB of disk storage and 32GB of memory (although we use memmap to load model predictions on the fly, large dataset still have a significant memory footprint even for a couple of models).
-In particular, we used a `m6i.4xlarge` machine for our experiments which took 1h 42m (which is less than 2$).
+In particular, we used a `m6i.4xlarge` machine for our experiments which took 1h 42m (less than $2 of compute).

 All the table and figures of the paper will be generated under `scripts/figures` and `scripts/tables`.